PowerGridModel/power-grid-model/docs/advanced_documentation/build-guide.md

 the bare CMake CLI to set up the project.
 For ease of use, several presets are available (CMake 3.23+).
 Supported presets for your development platform can be listed using `cmake --list-presets`.

 In Linux/macOS, the presets will use command `clang++`/`clang` or `gcc`/`g++` to find the relevant `gcc` or `clang` compiler.
 It is the developer's reponsiblity to proper define some symbolic link (which should be findable through `PATH` environment) of your actual `clang` or `gcc` compiler in your system.
+If you want to build with `clang-tidy`, you also need to define symbolic link of `clang-tidy` to point to the actual `clang-tidy` program of your system.

 Similar also applies for Windows, the presets will use command `cl.exe` or `clang-cl.exe` to find the compiler.
 Developer needs to make sure the they are findable in the `PATH`.
-The easy way to do this is to launch your IDE from the Visual Studio command prompt.
+For x64 Windows native development using MSVC or Clang CL, use the `x64 Native Command Prompt`, which uses `vcvarsall.bat` to set the appropriate build environment.

 ## Visual Studio Code Support